cds-snc/gcds-docs/src/en/roadmap.md

 ### Theme: Product Growth
 #### New functionality and improvements
-  - Aim for beta release [Not started]
+  - Aim for beta release [In progress]
   - Aim for a standardized process of integration with AEM and Drupal.
 [Not started]
   - Additional templates, patterns, and components as needed.
-[Not started]
+[Deprioritized]

 ### Theme: Research
 #### Testing
   - Accessibility testing completed with 30 people through the year.
-[In progress]
+[Completed]
   - 5 completed usability research activities through the year.
 [Not started]

 ### Theme: Engagement